stellar/stellar-demo-wallet/README.md

 4. If the payment has been successfully sent you'll see "SEP-31 send payment completed" in the logs.

-### Using stellar.toml file from `localhost`
+### Hosting Anchor Services Locally

-You can serve asset `toml` files from `locahost`.
-When using locally hosted stellar.toml files on demo-wallet.stellar.org, some browsers might block them for security reasons, if you’re not using `https`.
-If you’re running demo wallet locally, this is not a problem.
+You can serve `stellar.toml` files from `localhost`.
+When using locally hosted stellar.toml files on demo-wallet.stellar.org, some browsers might block them for security reasons if you’re not using `https`.
+If you’re running the demo wallet locally, this is not a problem.

-## Getting Started Building A Wallet From This Demo

-To start building with this project clone this repo and install the deps:
+## Running the Demo Wallet Locally

+You can run the demo wallet locally, either by installing the application on your machine or by using Docker.

+### Local Installation

 ```bash
 yarn install